 “Motivated business graduate with hands-on experience from marketing and customer service internships, along with a Google Digital Marketing certification.
 Eager to apply my communication and data analysis skills in the Marketing Assistant role at ABC Corp.”

-- If you’ve got solid experience, use a resume summary.
-Emphasize your top wins, how long you’ve been in the field, and what you bring to the table.
+If you have experience, go with a resume summary that emphasizes your biggest wins, years in the field, and what you bring to the role:

 “Customer-focused Retail Manager with 6+ years of experience leading teams and boosting sales.
 Increased store revenue by 25% annually through streamlined operations and strong leadership.
 Excited to bring expertise to the Retail Manager role at ABC Corp.”